 Another misconception is that some tickets are held back during pre-orders, in order to be sold through general sale.
 In reality, only what is “left over” will be sold through general sale (if there are tickets still left).

-Every now and then, I’ve been asked “Can’t I just ignore the lotteries and wait for general sale to get tickets?”
+Occasionally, I’ve been asked, “Can’t I just ignore the lotteries and wait for general sale to get tickets?”

 The answer is yes, you can.
 If you are confident that they will not sell out, and if you don’t mind what seats/entry numbers you get, that is.